Home/Breast Procedures/Breast Lift

 SMOKING:

-Smoking increases the risks of complications significantly and should be ceased 6 – 8 weeks prior to surgery.
+Smoking and vaping increases the risks of complications significantly and should be ceased 6 – 8 weeks prior to surgery.

 FASTING: